Kallish24/Kallish24/README.md

  ## My Goal:

-My intrest in cyber warfare has led me to develop a passion for cybersecurity, and I am now eager to work in the field.
+After learning about cyber warfare in my undergraduate courses at Arizona State University, I am now eager to work in cybersecurity.
 My goal is to join a Security Operations Center (SOC) as a Tier 1 Analyst.
 <h2>👨🏻‍🎓 Education:</h2>
  - <b>Bachelor of Science in Poltical Science, Arizona State University 🔱<b>